 EU co-financed coordination and networking projects related to PCP or PPI

-- PIPPI - Network of European university hospitals that is identifying shared needs for new innovative digital healthcare solutions in preparation of launching new PCPs and PPIs in this field in the future
+- PIPPI (Completed) - Network of European university hospitals that identified shared needs for new innovative digital healthcare solutions in preparation of launching new PCPs and PPIs in this field in the future

-- Procure2Innovate - Network that is creating an EU wide network of national competence centres on innovation procurement.
-The network is spearheaded by five countries that are reinforcing existing national competence centers (Germany, Austria, Netherlands, Spain, Sweden) and five countries that are setting up new competence centers (Portugal, Greece, Ireland, Estonia, Italy).
-Together they invite others to join.
+- Procure2Innovate (Completed) - Cross-border network of national competence centres on innovation procurement.
+The network is spearheaded by five countries that are reinforcing existing national competence centers (Germany, Austria, Netherlands, Spain, Sweden), five countries that are setting up new competence centers (Portugal, Greece, Ireland, Estonia, Italy) and two associated countries (Finland, Lithuania).

-- LEA (completed) – The learntech accelerator network is creating a network of public procurers in the education domain to deploy personalised learning environment innovations from the IMAILE PCP and to prepare new future PCP and PPI procurements.
+- LEA (completed) – The learntech accelerator network created a network of public procurers in the education domain to deploy personalised learning environment innovations from the IMAILE PCP and to prepare new future PCP and PPI procurements.

-- COMPLETE (completed) – Network of contracting authorities that is creating a common information platform and support National Research and Education Networks and public entities in coordinating procurement procedures of novel optical network solutions, while synchronising Horizon 2020, national and Structural Funds financing sources.
+- COMPLETE (completed) – Network of contracting authorities that created a common information platform and support National Research and Education Networks and public entities in coordinating procurement procedures of novel optical network solutions, while synchronising Horizon 2020, national and Structural Funds financing sources.

 - PICSE (completed) – Network that identified opportunities and developed a roadmap and guide for shared cross-border procurement for the European Cloud Partnership's Trusted Cloud Europe science use case.
 PICSE procurers have already engaged in a number of procurements (e.g. HNSciCloud).